fight-against-hate/fight-against-hate/action-plans/What-You-Can-Do-To-Help-Stop-The-Anti-LGBTQ-Backlash.md

 I missed out on a ton of stuff we need.
 [Would you be able to fill us in?](https://github.com/fight-against-hate/fight-against-hate)

-Everyone is welcome, but there is one rule above all: **We fight only for acceptance and the right to live in peace.** I will not support anything that could lead to physical harm for someone else.
-(Even though some are clearly trying to harm all of us...)
+Everyone is welcome, but there is one rule above all: **We fight only for acceptance and the right to live in peace.** We will not support anything that could lead to physical harm to someone else.

 [The vast majority of America does not want these bills.](https://www.pbs.org/newshour/politics/new-poll-shows-americans-overwhelmingly-oppose-anti-transgender-laws)  Sadly, this is _all_ just a [few rich assholes](https://www.outfrontmagazine.com/a-hate-group-is-reportedly-fighting-to-pass-anti-trans-bills/) headquartered in Arizona trying to break the entire damn country.